DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 .. figure:: img/cryptodev_sym_sess.*

-The Crypto device framework provides APIs to allocate and initialize sessions for crypto devices, where sessions are mempool objects.
+The Crypto device framework provides APIs to create session mempool and allocate and initialize sessions for crypto devices, where sessions are mempool objects.
-It is the application's responsibility to create and manage the session mempools.
-This approach allows for different scenarios such as having a single session mempool for all crypto devices (where the mempool object size is big enough to hold the private session of any crypto device), as well as having multiple session mempools of different sizes for better memory usage.

-An application can use ``rte_cryptodev_sym_get_private_session_size()`` to get the private session size of given crypto device.
-This function would allow an application to calculate the max device session size of all crypto devices to create a single session mempool.
-If instead an application creates multiple session mempools, the Crypto device framework also provides ``rte_cryptodev_sym_get_header_session_size`` to get the size of an uninitialized session.
+The application has to use ``rte_cryptodev_sym_session_pool_create()`` to create the session header mempool that creates a mempool with proper element size automatically and stores necessary information for safely accessing the session in the mempool's private data field.

+To create a mempool for storing session private data, the application has two options.
+The first is to create another mempool with elt size equal to or bigger than the maximum session private data size of all crypto devices that will share the same session header.
+The creation of the mempool shall use the traditional ``rte_mempool_create()`` with the correct ``elt_size``.
+The other option is to change the ``elt_size`` parameter in ``rte_cryptodev_sym_session_pool_create()`` to the correct value.
+The first option is more complex to implement but may result in better memory usage as a session header normally takes smaller memory footprint as the session private data.

 Once the session mempools have been created, ``rte_cryptodev_sym_session_create()`` is used to allocate an uninitialized session from the given mempool.